ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/ISensorGraphics3DOffset.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorGraphics3DOffset.inherit_from_parent_obj`
+              - Opt whether to use the position offset from the parent object.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorGraphics3DOffset.enable_translational`
+              - Opt whether to specify the sensor projection starting point position offset in the parent object's body frame in the X, Y and Z directions.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorGraphics3DOffset.x`
+              - Offset in the X direction.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorGraphics3DOffset.y`
+              - Offset in the Y direction.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorGraphics3DOffset.z`
+              - Offset in the Z direction.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorGraphics3DOffset.enable_attach_point`
+              - Enable the use of an attach point, i.e. the place from which the sensor cone emits.
+If this feature is not used, the sensor cone origin is the center of the parent model.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorGraphics3DOffset.attach_point_name`
+              - Name of the attach point.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorGraphics3DOffset.available_attach_points`
+              - Returns available attach points.

 Import detail